May 2. 2025

 We suspect that much of the current pessimism is overdone.
 We believe economists and investors have become overly worried.

-Accordingly, we expect GDP growth in the first quarter of 0,5% and 2.0% GDP growth in 2025.
+For that reason we expect GDP growth in the second quarter of 2,5% and 1.9% GDP growth in 2025.

 Given the GDP forecast above, we expect the unemployment rate to relatively steady at the 4.3% mark at the end of 2025.